Reddit APIReddit Vote APITutorialUpvote APIPRAW Alternative

 Comparison: Official OAuth vs PRAW vs Apify vs redditapis.com across setup, time, cost, OAuth requirement

-Official Reddit OAuth requires a registered developer application, an approved vote scope from Reddit's review queue (2-4 weeks minimum, inconsistent approval rates in 2026 per r/redditdev), and an OAuth 2.0 refresh token implementation in your code.
-Once approved, costs start at $12,000/year for the Standard tier.
+Official Reddit OAuth requires a registered developer application, an approved vote scope from Reddit's review queue (2-4 weeks minimum, inconsistent approval rates as documented by r/redditdev), and an OAuth 2.0 refresh token implementation in your code.
+Once approved, costs start at $12,000/year for the Standard tier, per Reddit's Data API terms.
 Write scopes (including vote) require the paid tier.

-PRAW (the Python Reddit API Wrapper) wraps Reddit's OAuth layer.
+PRAW (the Python Reddit API Wrapper, documented at praw.readthedocs.io and maintained at github.com/praw-dev/praw) wraps Reddit's OAuth layer.
 Every PRAW limitation is an OAuth limitation: same app review requirement, same scope approval wait, same $12,000/year minimum for commercial use, same 10,000-call monthly cap on the free tier.
 PRAW is the right choice for hobby projects and academic research where commercial use is not a factor.
+It is installable via pip and listed at pypi.org/project/praw.

 Apify Reddit Voting V2 is a no-code actor on Apify's platform for Reddit vote automation.
 It removes the OAuth requirement but adds a different abstraction layer.
-Apify Reddit Voting V2 pricing and availability as of 2026-05-27; verify current details at apify.com before purchase.
+Apify Reddit Voting V2 pricing and availability checked 2026-05-27; verify current details at apify.com before purchase.

 redditapis.com exposes POST /api/reddit/vote directly via a managed REST proxy.
 One bearer token from your account header is the only credential you manage.
 No developer app registration.
 No scope approval.
 No OAuth implementation.
 Setup takes under 3 minutes from /signup to first vote call.
 Cost is $0.005 per vote with a $0.50 free credit.
 Rate-limiting and session management are handled server-side.